tYPES OF HOOP TUBING

 To find your ideal fitness hoop size: measure the distance from the floor to your belly button- this should be the diameter of your hoop!
 The most common sizes range from 36"-42".

 Beginner hoops and "on-body" dance hoops should be large but semi light weight- 1/2" 125PSI PE Tubing and 7/8" Polypro tubing are ideal for beginner and dance hooping.
 3/4" Polypro and HDPE tubing are also commonly used as beginner and dance hoops.

 Sizing for beginner and dance hoops vary based on personal preference/ability.
 Larger sizes are ideal as the hoop will move at a slower speed, allowing the user to learn foundational beginner/dance moves such as waist, chest, and shoulder hooping.
 The most common sizes range from 34"-38".

-Trick hoops should be medium-large in size but lightweight- 3/4" Polypro and HDPE tubing, 11/16" Polypro tubing, and 5/8" Polypro and HDPE tubing are ideal for trick hooping.
+Trick hoops should be a median size but light weight- 3/4" Polypro and HDPE tubing, 11/16" Polypro tubing, and 5/8" Polypro and HDPE tubing are ideal for trick hooping.

 Sizing for trick hoops vary based on personal preference/ability.
 Larger sizes may hinder the users ability to learn certain "off-body" moves and tricks.
 The most common sizes range from 25"-34".

 Mini hoops should be small and light weight.
 5/8" Polypro and HDPE tubing, and 1/2" Polypro tubing are ideal for mini hooping.